 Since its inception, the National Park Service (NPS) has operated under a mandate to preserve the resources under their stewardship such that they represent ‘vignettes of primitive America’.
-For natural resources, the management target has always been to maintain abundances within a ‘natural range of variation’.
+For natural resources, this mandate equates to a management target of maintaining abundances within a ‘natural range of variation’.
 Pursuant to this, park managers are often confronted with either the scarcity of endemic plant or animal species or an abundance of non-native (exotic, invasive) species that may damage park ecosystems.
 However, harm to ecosystems can also be driven by a hyperabundance of an endemic species, due either to shifting regional trends in habitat suitability, to direct (and often anthropogenic) intervention, or to a combination of the two.

 For example, in Yellowstone National Park endemic mountain pine beetles have recently decimated coniferous forests due to a lack of cold winter temperatures which have traditionally limited the insects’ numbers and, by extension, their impacts on forests (Gibson et al. 2008).
 Likewise, in many Midwestern and Eastern NPS units, habitat alterations and the extirpation of natural predators outside park boundaries has led to unprecedented densities of endemic white-tailed deer, capable of intense foraging on vegetation and the depletion of resources on which other endemic species depend (Miller et al. 2023).